kubernetes-sigs/kwok/site/content/en/_index.md

 - Fast: You can create and delete clusters and nodes almost instantly, without waiting for boot or provisioning.
 Currently, KWOK can create 20 nodes or pods per second.
 - Compatibility: KWOK works with any tools or clients that are compliant with Kubernetes APIs, such as kubectl, helm, kui, etc.
 - Portability: KWOK has no specific hardware or software requirements.
-You can [run it using pre-built images], once Docker or Nerdctl is installed.
+You can [run it using pre-built images], once Docker/Podman/Nerdctl is installed.
 Alternatively, binaries are also available for all platforms and can be easily installed.
 - Flexibility: You can configure different node types, labels, taints, capacities, conditions, etc., and you can configure different pod behaviors, status, etc. to test different scenarios and edge cases.

 ## Getting Started